kriive/kriive.github.io/content/post/dirty_filepath.md

 // ...
 ```
 For the expert eye, this pattern looks suspicious and error prone: what if
-our malicious user chose to name their file `../../../../home/kriive/.ssh/authorized_key`?
+a malicious user chose to name their file `../../../../home/kriive/.ssh/authorized_key`?
 It would end up overwriting my `authorized_keys` file
 with an attacker controlled value and letting them SSH into my box.
 This attack is commonly referred to as *path traversal attack*.